AnonymizedCodes/AdaPruner/README.md

+# AdaPruner
-# The Pytorch implementation of "Not All Data Matters: An End-to-End Adaptive Dataset Pruning Framework for Enhancing Model Performance and Efficiency".
+The Pytorch implementation of "Not All Data Matters: An End-to-End Adaptive Dataset Pruning Framework for Enhancing Model Performance and Efficiency"
 ## Requirements

 * python >= 3.6